 Giving your fullest attention to the other person embodies mindfulness.
 Mindfulness comes from the Sanskrit words for “attend” and “stay.”
 Simply put, a mindful relationship is one where you pay attention to the other person, staying or being present to their here and now without judgment.

-In 2004 University of North Carolina study of “relative happy, non-distressed couples” proved that couples noticed improvements to their “relationship happiness.”
+In 2004 University of North Carolina study of “relatively happy, non-distressed couples” proved that couples noticed improvements to their “relationship happiness.”
 By practicing Mindfulness.
 Moreover, they experienced healthier levels of “relationship stress, stress coping efficacy and overall stress.”
-Mindfulness is a valuable tool in facing the daily challenges of staying close to our partner.
+Mindfulness is a valuable tool in facing the daily challenges of staying close to our partners.
 It teaches us to be more centered and harmonious with ourselves, so we can communicate instead of arguing.
 When we are overreacting to every word our partner says, we fail to really hear them.
 What are they experiencing?
 What are they really saying to us or asking of us?
 Mindfulness isn’t about denying our emotions.
 It’s simply about learning how to stay aware in any given situation.
 We can see our feelings and thoughts like a passing train roaring through the station, but we alone choose if we want to get on board.

 Mindless relationships are often perceived through our own mental projections, expectations, and fears.
-To be mindful in our relationships means to be free of misperceptions and personal projections on our partner.
+To be mindful in our relationships means to be free of misperceptions and personal projections on our partners.
 As mindfulness expert, Dr. Jon Kabat-Zinn notes, „mindfulness is about paying attention to the present moment on purpose and without judgment“.
 If we stay in the moment with our partners, we can take each moment as it comes.
 We can cultivate empathy and insight within ourselves and share our compassion with those we love.

 Mindfulness And Health

 Many clinical studies about the effects of Mindfulness on psychological and physical health have been done there.